 Tips for Ordering Keto Japanese Food at Restaurants

 Ask for tamari instead of soy sauce: Traditional soy sauce often contains wheat.
-Tamari is a gluten-free, naturally brewed soy sauce that tastes nearly identical — request it at any Japanese restaurant without hesitation.
+Tamari is a gluten-free, naturally brewed alternative that tastes nearly identical — request it at any Japanese restaurant without hesitation.

 Request sauce on the side: Tare glazes, teriyaki sauces, and ponzu dressings often contain mirin (sweet rice wine) and added sugar.
 Getting sauce on the side lets you control how much you use.